 - Sudden onset of pain in the incision area that can include a pus discharge

-- Swollen, red, painful area in the leg
+- A swollen, red, painful area in the leg

 - Burning urination or blood in the urine